 - Respond in a way that communicates the depth of your love for them.
 Let them know it represents God’s grace and love for them.
 Even share a time when God loved you at your worst.
 You could even quote Romans 5:20 (above).

-- Give a make-it-right consequence that redirects the misbehavior to Kingdom purposes.
+- Give a make-it-right consequence that redirects the misbehavior to good purposes, as God intended.